venkat299/loss-landscape-project/final_report.md

 ## 3. Model Performance Summary

 The auto-generated `reports/summary.md` and `reports/*_study.md` files summarize final test performance for each configuration.
-Here we highlight a few key trends on the moons dataset; complete tables are in **Appendix A–E**.
+Here we highlight a few key trends on the moons dataset and other synthetic tasks; complete tables are in **Appendix A–G**.

 ### 3.1 Overall accuracy and optimizer effects